ceph/ceph/doc/cephadm/osd.rst

 Advanced OSD Service Specifications
 ===================================

-:ref:`orchestrator-cli-service-spec` of type ``osd`` are a way to describe a cluster layout using the properties of disks.
+:ref:`orchestrator-cli-service-spec`\s of type ``osd`` are a way to describe a cluster layout, using the properties of disks.
+Service specifications give the user an abstract way to tell Ceph which disks should turn into OSDs with which configurations, without knowing the specifics of device names and paths.

-It gives the user an abstract way tell ceph which disks should turn into an OSD with which configuration without knowing the specifics of device names and paths.
+Service specifications make it possible to define a yaml or json file that can be used to reduce the amount of manual work involved in creating OSDs.

-Instead of doing this
+For example, instead of running the following command:

 .. prompt:: bash [monitor.1]#

   ceph orch daemon add osd *<host>*:*<path-to-device>*

-for each device and each host, we can define a yaml|json file that allows us to describe the layout.
+for each device and each host, we can define a yaml or json file that allows us to describe the layout.
 Here's the most basic example.

-Create a file called i.e. osd_spec.yml
+Create a file called (for example) ``osd_spec.yml``:

 .. code-block:: yaml